Reviews You Can Rely On

 Ease of Use

 Welcoming” could be a good adjective for the Osprey Exos Pro 55.
 Hip belt pockets and side pockets are easily accessible for taking things out of the pack without having to take the pack itself off, which can speed up snack time.
 The top lid reveals the main pack body with a few buckle removals, and the main pack body itself has a simple cinch to keep things securely enclosed.
-The rigidity of the back helps keep the main pack body in place as you rummage through looking for your puffy.
+The rigidity of the back helped keep the main pack body in place as I rummaged through looking for a puffy.

 The lack of modular components that can be removed from the pack — only the lid is removable — means that there are fewer things to worry about having to tweak.
-The only detail we are puzzled over is the main pack body's lash points around the center pocket that are oriented at an angle rather than horizontally.
+The only detail I puzzled over is the main pack body's lash points around the center pocket, which are oriented at an angle rather than horizontally.

 osprey exos pro 55 - lash points around the center pocket work well to carry additional...

 Lash points around the center pocket work well to carry additional gear, like these snowshoes.
-We do wish they were oriented horizontally to make the threading of our Voile Straps straighter.
+I do wish they were oriented horizontally to make the threading of my Voile Straps straighter.

 Credit: Justin Simoni

-These lateral straps work great if you have gear attached via a carabiner but aren't as useful if you want to lash larger items, like snowshoes, an extra stuff sack, or a bear canister over the center pocket.
+These lateral straps worked great when I had gear attached via a carabiner but weren't as useful if I wanted to lash larger items, like snowshoes, an extra stuff sack, or a bear canister over the center pocket.
+The Exos Pro is what I grab when a friend wants to borrow a pack from me; it works well and there's no real learning curve.

 osprey exos pro 55 - the osprey exos pro 55 can be worn without its lid, but the back...